Tinnitus: Description and Prevalence

 Operating Overview

-Once you have downloaded and paired the BeHear application with your BeHear SMARTO hearing amplifier, or your BeHear ACCESS Model II headset, it will be used to simulate the irritating sound heard in your ear(s).
+Once you have downloaded and paired the BeHear application with your BeHear SMARTO hearing amplifier, it will be used to simulate the irritating sound heard in your ear(s).
 Using its graphic user interface you will locate the sound that best matches your tinnitus.

 You can use the BeHear ACCESS headset to activate/deactivate the tinnitus masking noise by pressing both bottom buttons on the control boxes simultaneously.